patthebug/msan622/homework3/README.md

 2. Placed the legend at the bottom of the plot to save some space
 3. Modified the Y axis to display the minimum and maximum value for each variable in question

+Furthermore, I have not used ggpairs to plot the scatter plot matrix as ggpairs is too slow.
+Using facets in ggplot helps us achieve the same functionality as ggpairs.

 ![IMAGE](ParallelCoordinatesPlot.png)

 The following conclusions can be made by looking at the Parallel co-ordinates plot: